-Down Syndrome Association of Central Ohio / Articles posted by Evanthia
+Down Syndrome Association of Central Ohio / Articles posted by DSACO

 In recognition of Marge Barnheiser’s decades-long commitment to people with Down syndrome and other developmental disabilities, the Down Syndrome Association of Central Ohio is pleased to announce the creation of a scholarship fund in her honor.
 In October of 2020, after 33 years of service, Marge retired from DSACO after a lifelong commitment of giving back...